Skip to main content

 The Economic Crime and Corporate Transparency Bill, which follows the Economic Crime (Transparency and Enforcement) Act of March 2022, is primarily designed to tackle the growing problem of money laundering in the UK.
 It allows the Government to impose sanctions more quickly, better support law enforcement investigations, and counter foreign criminal gangs through the creation of the Register of Overseas Entities.

 The Bill requires directors and persons with significant control to improve corporate transparency through enhanced registration and verification.
-Furthermore, the “failure to prevent” either fraud, false accounting, or money laundering for commercial organisations — with the exception of SMEs — will be an offense.
+Furthermore, the “failure to prevent” either fraud, false accounting, or money laundering for commercial organisations — with the exception of SMEs — will be an offence.

 Consequently, commercial organisations and their senior managers can be prosecuted if “reasonable” or “adequate” controls to prevent economic crime are proven absent.
 The Bill has already passed its third reading in the House of Lords, with discussions progressing into the latter half of 2023.